 OPERATION: The smoke alarm is operating once a fresh battery is installed and testing is complete.
-When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm until the air is cleared.
+When products of combustion are sensed, the unit sounds a loud 85db pulsating alarm (and activates the safety light on model i9080 only) until the air is cleared.